Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

 To run the application, you must first deploy it to the target: either a device or an emulator.
 Deploying means transferring the package file (`.tpk`) to the target and invoking the Tizen Package Manager to install it.

-To deploy and run the application on the emulator, you can use the following tools:
+To deploy and run the application on the emulator, follow the steps below:

 <div id="TabSection3">
     <div class="sampletab" id="ProjectRunTab">